|

-Eliza S. Herring was born in 1862 in Callaway County Missouri.
+Eliza S. Herring was born October 2, 1861 in Callaway County Missouri.
 She was a daughter of George Washington Herring and Hester Ann Kemp.
-Eliza S. Herring Carrington was my great grandmother.
+Eliza S. Herring and Nathanial D. Carrington were my great grandparents.

 On Feb 22, 1882, Eliza S. Herring married Nathanial Dillard Carrington, born Nov.
 25, 1859, son of Samuel Carrington and Lydia A. Bowen.
 Click Here for my Carrington family ancestors.